syncfusion-content/blazor-docs/blazor/diagram-component/layout/automatic-layout.md

 ---
 layout: post
 title: Automatic Layout in Blazor Diagram Component | Syncfusion
-description: Learn here all about automatic layout in Syncfusion Blazor Diagram component and more.
+description: Learn here all about how to create automatic layout in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram Component
 documentation: ug
 ---

-# Automatic Layout
+# Automatic Layout in Blazor Diagram Component

 Diagram provides support to auto-arrange the nodes in the diagram area that is referred as `Layout`.
 It includes the following layout modes: